Looking for help?

 - Apply at any of DHHS' Mobile Engagement Vehicle (MEV) locations in a community near you.
 Visit our Mobile Produce Pantry page to view the schedule and locations of where the MEV and Mobile Produce Pantry are in the county throughout the month.

-- Apply online from any computer with internet access at www.c4yourself.com.
+- Apply online from any computer with internet at www.c4yourself.com.

-- If these sites are not conveniently located for you, try one of our community partners providing CalFresh application assistance.
+- Visit one of our community partners providing CalFresh application assistance in Humboldt County communities.
 View the map and list of sites by clicking here.

 Resources for Households Already Receiving CalFresh: